How do I get mortgage information about a home I inherited?

 You also may want to ask the servicer for further information about your rights and obligations with respect to the house and the mortgage.
 For example, you might ask the servicer how you can continue making payments on the loan or how you can seek a loan modification.

-If you have a problem with the mortgage, you can submit a complaint to the CFPB online or by calling (855) 411-CFPB (2372).
 You may also want to consult an attorney or a housing counselor.
 You can use the CFPB's "Find a Counselor" tool to get a list of Department of Housing and Urban Development (HUD)-approved counseling agencies in your area.
 You can also call the HOPE™ Hotline, open 24 hours a day, seven days a week, at (888) 995-HOPE (4673).

 If you’re facing imminent foreclosure or have been served with legal papers, you may also need to consult an attorney.